• Day 2: Wednesday, 6 May

 Room: ASPAZIJA

-Energy communities are implementing batteries and other flexibility tools for different purposes : consuming more of their shared energy, helping their DSO with congestions or even particpating to overall grid balance .
+Energy communities are implementing batteries and other flexibility tools for different purposes : consuming more of their shared energy, helping their DSO with congestions or even participating to overall grid balance .
 Come & learn form their experiences and ask them tricky questions!

 🗣️ Changing narratives: How to engage with rural audiences